Dust

 Worried, I quickly checked the kitchen and bathroom, but there was no sign of him.
 I hadn’t thought the kid had it in him to do a runner.
 I’d thought he was depressed or on Thorazine or something, but maybe I’d misjudged him.
 I didn’t know kids at all.

-I looked into my bedroom, and Pat was in bed asleep, wearing one of my tee shirts.
-She was lying on her side, and, cuddled up with his back to her chest, was Dustin.
+I looked into my bedroom, and Pat was in bed asleep wearing one of my tee shirts.
+She was lying on her side, and, lo and behold, Dustin was cuddled up with her, his back to her chest with her arm around him.
 Both were sound asleep.

 “Hmmph,” I muttered.
 What the hell.
 She was mine.
-At least I was beginning to think of her that way.
+I was beginning to think of her that way at least.
 This kid had better have a pretty good explanation, poaching like this.
 She’d better, too!

 I needed a shower, so snuck into the bathroom, shut the door and took one, surprising myself to realize I was glad the kid was still here and not out on the streets somewhere.
 Somehow, his sad and defeated look had got to me.
 Then I dried off and returned to the bedroom.